 RO-TAP E Pure

 This model use 8-inch test sieves and are intended for use with light to medium testing applications.

 This model has the same look as the Pure model but it has more settings when it comes to sieving results.
 You are able to control the amplitude and the intervals.

 How Much Does a RO-TAP Cost?

 We sell quite a few different models of the RO-TAP.
-Cost for each machine is a standard price, and there are accessories and add ons for each device as well.
+The cost for each machine is a standard price, and there are accessories and add ons for each device as well.

-To read more about each unit and their cost you can check out our article: How Much Does A RO-TAP® Sieve Shaker Cost?
+To learn more about each unit and their cost you can check out our article: How Much Does A RO-TAP® Sieve Shaker Cost?

 How Do I Know My Sieve Shaker Standards?

 The most complex, but important, thing to understand when we talk about particle analysis is industry standards.
 If you have read our test sieve article, you should have a good handle on the standards when it comes to the actual sieves inside your machine.